braidn/Knowledge-Repo/ReasonML.md

 * They can be either single line:
   * `let someFunc = (name) => "Hellow" ++ name `
   * or multiple lined using the block syntax
+* If a func has a single param and is defined by an identifier, the parenthesis around the param can be omitted.
+* Mutually recursive functions are defined using the `and` keyword
+* There are no nullary functions in the language.
+  * The compiler will add a `unit` to a null func if defined.
+  * The reason here is Reason returns partial applications, much like Elm.
+* Some function signature rules:
+  * If a function has a single primary parameter, make it a positional parameter and put it at the end.
+  That supports the pipe operator for function composition.
+  * Some functions have multiple primary parameters that are all similar.
+  Turn these into multiple positional parameters at the end.
+  An example would be a function that concatenates two lists into a single list.
+  In that case, both positional parameters are lists.
+  * All other parameters should be labeled.
+  * If there are two or more primary parameters that are different, all of them should be labeled.
+  * If a function has only a single parameter, it tends to be unlabeled, even if it is not strictly primary.

 ### Arguments